Spring Black Bear $4500USD

 Rain Gear.
 The weather is extremely unpredictable, you will want rain gear you can pack in your bag every day.

 Fixed Broadheads.
 Our suggestion, not a dealbreaker.
-Shots are not typically shorter, and big bears have big bones.
+Shots are typically shorter, and big bears have big bones.
 Toxic broadheads are absolutely not allowed in camp.